DaxtonL/MediaTracker/README.md

  - Finished
  - On-hold
  - Dropped

- Finally, depending on the work's status, I want the user to be able to track other aspects of their media such as:
+In addition, depending on the work's status the user to be able to track other aspects of their media such as:
  - Priority in the watch/play/read later list
  - Progress through currently watching/playing/reading works
  - Rating once a work is finished